Rohan Shand: Boy, 15, found guilty of murdering teenager

 A 15-year-old boy has been found guilty of murdering another teenager in a revenge attack.

-Rohan Shand, known as Fred, died after being stabbed on Harborough Road in Northampton on 22 March.
+Rohan Shand, who was aged 16 and known as Fred, died after being stabbed on Harborough Road in Northampton on 22 March.

 The boy was found guilty following a three-week trial at Northampton Crown Court.